JanProvaznik/enigma-transformed/README.md

 `run_notebook.sh` - script for running a notebook on a slurm cluster

+#### divergent
+- for exploratory code/experiments that don't fit into the project anymore
+##### lens_train.py:
+- script to replicate reproducible/03 with [TransformerLens](https://github.com/neelnanda-io/TransformerLens) library and minimal amount of resources (only 1 layer transformer)

 ## Usual experiment pipeline
 0. get data from the internet or generate it